brightbox/brightbox-cloud-controller-manager/README.md

 with alterations made to accommodate this implementation.

-You can regenerate `main.go` from the latest version of the upstream controller by running `hack/create-main.sh`.
-This will apply the Brightbox Cloud patch to the controller.
+You can regenerate `main.go` from the latest version of the upstream controller by removing the file and running `make main.go`.
+This will apply the Brightbox Cloud patch to the upstream controller file.

 ## versioning
 The controller uses the Kubernetes versioning system with magic strings